tristan957/tristan.partin.io/content/blog/what-social-media-has-become/index.md

 Email is great at replacing a lot of what postal services have to offer or even faxes.
 Where it starts to fall apart as a social media replacement is that there is a high barrier of entry for both a producer and a consumer.
-The consumer has to setup a mailing list[^1], and consumer for every producer they follow, have to subscribe to a mailing list.
+The consumer has to setup a mailing list[^1], and a consumer for every producer they follow, have to subscribe to a mailing list.
 RSS is essentially a single producer, multiple consumer format, but consumers have no real way to interact with content easily in a way that isn't just read-only[^2].